Desk with Laptop, Calculator, Files and small model of house with epc colours

 Check the PCDB before purchasing a device, and also check with a local Energy Assessor to make sure the device makes a difference to the rating for your property before proceeding.

 There are at least three ways this device can be configured in a property, particularly in new-builds, but for my existing 1950s house the easiest way for me to retrofit this would be the type that sits directly under the bath and is self contained.
-This type is suitable for me because I have a mixer shower over my bath, and fitting other types would require a more costly installation.
+This type is suitable for me because I have a mixer shower over my bath, and fitting other types would require a more costly and difficult installation.

 If I was happy spending the money, I would look first at the Recoup Easyfit+ device.
 This costs around £600 for the device plus fitting.
 The cost per SAP points increase is relatively high but it's another option that could be useful if you are on the threshold of moving up a rating band.